tekumara/notes/jj.md

 # jj

+> Powerful history-editing features, such as for splitting and squashing commits, for moving parts of a commit to or from its parent, and for editing the contents or commit message of any commit
+> First-class conflicts means that conflicts won't prevent rebase, and existing conflicts can be rebased or rolled back

 ## vs git

 In general jj has fewer concepts than git.
 The core ones are:

-- [commits](https://jj-vcs.github.io/jj/latest/glossary/#commit) A snapshot of the files in the repository at a given point in time.
+- [commit](https://jj-vcs.github.io/jj/latest/glossary/#commit) aka revision.
+A snapshot of the files in the repository at a given point in time.
-- [changes](https://jj-vcs.github.io/jj/latest/glossary/#change) Changes provide stable identifiers even as the change (the commit) is amended or modified over time.
+- [change](https://jj-vcs.github.io/jj/latest/glossary/#change) - Changes provide stable identifiers even as the change (the commit) is amended or modified over time.
+A change ID is a property of a commit.
-- the [working copy](https://jj-vcs.github.io/jj/latest/working-copy/) contains the files you are currently working on and any file changes are automatically committed at the beginning of most `jj` commands.
+- the [working copy](https://jj-vcs.github.io/jj/latest/working-copy/) contains the files you are currently working on.
+Any file changes are automatically committed at the beginning of most `jj` commands.

 Also has a better default diff viewer than git's default or diff-so-fancy.